jdhushenthen/elevator-simulation-demo/README.md

 The project can be viewed [here](http://jdhushenthen.github.io/elevator-simulation-demo).

-This is a React webpage with an embedded video.
+This is an embedded video in a React webpage deployed on GitHub Pages.